DwayneJ23/Codepath-Web-Security/Week 7/README.md

   - [X] GIF Walkthrough:
   - ![](https://i.imgur.com/LaSg7QU.gif )
   - [X] Steps to recreate:
     - Create a file that is larger than 2 MB.
-On Mac your can use the following command in the terminal: `mkfile -n 3m test.jpg`.
+On a Mac operating system you can use the following command in the terminal: `mkfile -n 3m test.jpg`.
 This will create a 3 MB file named test.jpg.
 Rename the file with the intended Javascript code to be presented on error. i.e. `Test<img src= a onerror=alert('PAWNED')>.jpg`
   - [X] Affected source code:
     - [Link 4 - Security issue 5](https://wordpress.org/news/2017/05/wordpress-4-7-5/)